My friend told me that helmets don't prevent concussions. If that's true, what's

 Here's why people wear helmets when biking,

-other activities that can lead to head injuries: Helmets are a way to help
+activities that can lead to head injuries: Helmets are a way to help protect

-protect your head from injuries like cuts and skull fractures.
-Always wear
+your head from injuries like cuts and skull fractures.
+Always wear a helmet

 head against something like a tree, the ground, or another person.

 Your friend is right: No helmet can prevent concussions.

 There's no way to keep the brain from moving inside the skull.
 If you hit your head

 hard enough, your brain can bang into the hard bone and cause a concussion.

 Some "special" sports helmets and other new products claim that they can protect

 you from concussions.
 But studies don't back up these claims.
 As long as a helmet